pyinstaller/pyinstaller/doc/source/Tutorial.rst

 ---------------------------

-The ELF executable format (Windows, Linux and some others) allows arbitrary data to be concatenated to the end of the executable without disturbing it's functionality.
-For this reason, a CArchive's Table of Contents is at the end of the archive.
-The executable can open itself as a binary file name, seek to the end and 'open' the CArchive (see figure 3).
+The ELF executable format (Windows, Linux and some others) allows arbitrary data to be concatenated to the end of the executable without disturbing its functionality.
+For this reason, a ``CArchive``'s Table of Contents is at the end of the archive.
+The executable can open itself as a binary file name, seek to the end and 'open' the ``CArchive`` (see figure 3).

-On other platforms, the archive and the executable are separate, but the archive is named executable.pkg, and expected to be in the same directory.
+On other platforms, the archive and the executable are separate, but the archive is named ``executable.pkg``, and expected to be in the same directory.
 Other than that, the process is the same.

 |GOBACK|